 The complexities and areas of uncertainty are numerous.
-There is for example the Zimbabwe CBCA cargo inspection requirement, where no one knows if it is on yet or not.
+There was for example the Zimbabwe CBCA cargo inspection requirement, where no one knew whether if it was on yet or not.
 The SADC agreement, the Trade agreement with the European Union, and so much more, especially in African countries.

 Who is going to make sense of the laws and rules of the supply chain?
 Who is going to assist the importer and exporter to find the way in the ever increasing forest of trade laws and regulations?

 There is light at the end of the tunnel.
-Your forwarder!
+Your forwarder, Novotrans!

-Here are but a few examples of what your forwarder and logistics partner should be able to do for you:
+Here are but a few examples of what we, your logistics partner, are able to do for you:

 Are you on the lookout for customers for your products that you want to export?
 Or are you looking for new suppliers outside of South Africa?
 Your forwarder should be able to assist.

 By being member of WPA, an international quality network with representatives in over 100 countries, Novotrans can, and has in the past found possible new clients and suppliers for our customers.